jaim12005/Mistral_Markitdown/KNOWN_ISSUES.md

 # Known Issues and Limitations

-Current known issues and design limitations in Enhanced Document Converter v2.1.1.
+Current known issues, design limitations, and troubleshooting guide for Enhanced Document Converter v2.1.1.

+This document consolidates all troubleshooting information.
+If you encounter an issue, check here first.

 ## Current Issues